zerasul/genesis-code/README.md

 * On MacOs Systems, for the SGDK/GENDEV ToolchainType you can't use custom Makefile or custom Enviroment variables; this is due to the use of Wine.

 ## Release Notes

+### 1.3.3

+* Added SGDK 1.65 Support.
+* Updating use of Wine for Wine64 (Only MacOs).
+* Added Bitmap Viewer for Bmp,Png and JPEG images.

 ### 1.3.2